c137v8/ShellGen/README.md

 ### 🔹 Auto-confirm execution

-Add the `--no-confirm` flag to skip the confirmation prompt:
+Add the `--no-confirm` flag to skip the confirmation prompt(For use with terminal key bindings):

 ```bash
 shellgen "show current directory" --no-confirm